AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 ---
 # Snapshots and backup management

 You can perform a manual backup of active Starter environments and Pro Integration environments at any time using the snapshots button in the Project Web Interface or using the `magento-cloud snapshot:create` command.
-A _snapshot_ is a complete backup of an environment that includes all persistent data from running services and any files stored on the mounted volumes.
-The backup does not include code, since the code is already stored in the Git repository.
+A _snapshot_ is a complete backup of environment data that includes all persistent data from running services (Redis session, MySQL database) and any files stored on the mounted volumes (var, pub/media, app/etc).
+The backup does _not_ include code, since the code is already stored in the Git repository.
 You cannot download a copy of a snapshot.

 The snapshots feature does **not** apply to the Pro Staging and Production environments.
 Pro Production environments receive automatic backups.
 Snapshots are **not** automatic.
 It is _your_ responsibility to manually create a snapshot or set up a cron job to periodically take snapshots of your Starter or Pro Integration environments.